pivotal/docs-tap/install-general.md

       kapp deploy -a sg -f https://github.com/vmware-tanzu/carvel-secretgen-controller/releases/download/v0.5.0/release.yml
       ```

-    * To Verify installed secretgen-controller version:
+    * To Verify the secretgen-controller version you installed:

-      1. Get secretgen-controller deployment and namespace by running:
+      1. Get the secretgen-controller deployment and namespace by running:
          ```
          kubectl get deployments -A | grep secretgen-controller
          ```